top of page

 AI Predictive Model to Beat NFL Point Spreads - Part 1

 I set out to build an AI predictive model to beat the spread and over/under for the NFL.
 This will ultimately be used for NFL betting and I will share the ups and downs of the journey.
 I will not share the actual model I develop - but will give hints.
 While this is not about Public Sector AI - I believe the story would be good insight for a typical AI predictive model journey.
-This is Part 1 in a series.
+This is Part 1 in a series (Part 2).

 When building AI models, "Journey" is a great description.
 Any AI journey is going to start, experiment, learn, iterate and improve - throughout the entire process.
 A good AI model is never fully complete.
 The first phase of this journey, took me about 50 hours.
 Here is a little background about NFL betting...